VeronikaRuliskova/help/docs/http-low-level-api-send-sms-notification.md

 See the [table of parameters](#send-sms-notification-parameters) for this command.

+> It is strictly prohibited to exploit  for promotional/marketing uses.

-> It is strictly prohibited to exploit SMS notification for promotional/marketing uses.
+> It is **strictly prohibited** to exploit SMS notification for promotional/marketing uses.
+It must be used for notification purposes only - as a [transactional SMS.](difference-promotional-transactional-sms.md#transactional-sms)

 ## API URL
 https://api.bulkgate.com/http/